 Cicadas are not harmful to humans, even when they emerge in swarms.
 So, no. they won’t kill you.
 Cicadas can be harmful to plants when they are trying laying eggs on them, especially young plants and trees.

-Add this reading for more cicada insect facts:
+Add our favorite children’s books to read for more cicada insect facts:

 FREE CICADA PRINTABLES: ANATOMY OF A CICADA